According to Brønsted-Lowry Theory, a Base Is... a Proton Acceptor!

 Amphiprotic Substances: Acting as Both Acid and Base

 Some substances can act as both Brønsted-Lowry acids and bases, depending on the reaction context.
-These are known as amphiprotic substances.
+Think about it: in the reaction with ammonia, water acts as an acid, donating a proton.
+But these are known as amphiprotic substances.
 Water is a prime example.
-In the reaction with ammonia, water acts as an acid, donating a proton.
-However, in a reaction with hydrochloric acid, water acts as a base, accepting a proton.
+That said, in a reaction with hydrochloric acid, water acts as a base, accepting a proton.

 Another example is the bicarbonate ion (HCO₃⁻).
-It can donate a proton to form carbonate (CO₃²⁻) or accept a proton to form carbonic acid (H₂CO₃).
+Think about it: it can donate a proton to form carbonate (CO₃²⁻) or accept a proton to form carbonic acid (H₂CO₃).
 This dual functionality is crucial in buffering systems, maintaining relatively stable pH levels.

 The Strength of Brønsted-Lowry Bases

 Just like acids, bases also exhibit varying strengths.
 A strong base readily accepts a proton, while a weak base accepts a proton less readily.
-The strength of a base is related to its ability to form a stable conjugate acid.
+Day to day, the strength of a base is related to its ability to form a stable conjugate acid.
 Strong bases have weak conjugate acids, and vice versa.

 Applications of Brønsted-Lowry Theory